christinezyang/christinezyang.github.io/bgm.md

 ### Key Takeaways

 I feel honored to be chosen by the BGM team and contribute to the cause.
-I actually had applied to a different position (writing the solutions manual to each month's workbook), but that went understandably to an experienced teacher.
-The intern role was created for me because they wanted to bring me on, so I felt even more motivated to contribute as much as possible.
+I actually had applied to a different position (writing the solutions manual to each month's workbook), but that went understandably to an experienced teacher. **The intern role was created for me** because they wanted to bring me on, so I felt even more motivated to contribute as much as possible.
 I truly learned a lot about the backend of a WOC-led e-commerce business.
-My team members experienced many life events (from natural disasters to giving birth), but they consistenly showed up, teaching me about resilience.
+My team members experienced many life events (from natural disasters to giving birth), but they consistenly showed up -- talk about resilience!

 ### Tools Used
 - Asana